 The island is well adapted for agriculture and pasture, it being estimated that there are not more than 10,000 acres out of 1,360,000 that are unfit for the plough.
 It is divided into three counties, King's, Queen's, and Prince's.
 The interior is undulated, but not mountainous, and everywhere fertile.
-There are many excellent bays and harbours round the coast, and three rivers, the Hillsborough. the York, and the Elliot, each of which is navigable for several miles up.
-At the confluence of these three streams, on the southern side of the Island, is placed the chief port.
-Charlotte Town, which is the capital of the island.
+There are many excellent bays and harbours round the coast, and three rivers, the Hillsborough, the York, and the Elliot, each of which is navigable for several miles up.
+At the confluence of these three streams, on the southern side of the Island, is placed the chief port, Charlotte Town, which is the capital of the island.
 The harbour is narrow at its entrance, but broad within, and is well fortified.
 The town itself is neat and pretty, and the view from the higher part of it, as it rises up from the water, is very fine.
 To the south are seen the blue mountains of Nova Scotia, across the channel, called Northumberland Straits, which separates Prince Edward Island from the continent, varying from 10 to 20 miles in breadth.
-On the east and west are seen the interior of the Island itself, with its fine fields, woods. lakes, and streams, good farms near the capital, and fine herds and flocks; while the town and the shipping below complete a varied and interesting picture.
+On the east and west are seen the interior of the Island itself, with its fine fields, woods, lakes, and streams, good farms near the capital, and fine herds and flocks; while the town and the shipping below complete a varied and interesting ties; and about 2,000 barrels of the latter have been exported in a single season.